-Typically, those drivers who have valid insurance and are injured in an automobile accident are entitled to recover both economic damages as well as non-economic damages.
-If you are a passenger in a vehicle with a driver that is uninsured, this law does not affect or apply to you.
+Generally, insured drivers can receive compensation for both economic damages and non-economic damages after an accident.
+If you’re a passenger in a vehicle with a driver that is uninsured, this law doesn’t affect or apply to you.

-Non-economic damages typically include pain and suffering, disfigurement, loss of use, disability, and mental anguish, or impaired quality of life.
-These damages are harder to calculate as they are less evident.
+Non-economic damages can include pain and suffering, disfigurement, loss of use, disability, mental anguish, or impaired quality of life.
+This type of damages can become harder to calculate because they are less evident.
 Certainly, they do have values, but they’re more difficult to prove.
 Most of the time, they require expert testimonies and assessments to prove.

-Luckily, California law does provide exceptions for the recovery of non-economic damages for those without valid insurance.
+Luckily, California law does provide exceptions in terms of compensation for non-economic damages for those without valid insurance.

-If the at-fault driver was driving under the influence of alcohol or drugs (i.e. DUI), then the injured driver may be entitled to non-economic damages regardless of whether he or she had auto insurance at the time of the accident.
+For instance, If the at-fault driver was driving under the influence of alcohol or drugs (DUI), then the injured parties can receive compensation for non-economic damages.
+This applies even if they had auto insurance at the time of the accident.

-If the injured party is a passenger of the non-insured vehicle, then the passenger may also be entitled to non-economic damages even if the non-insured driver is exempt.
+Injured passengers of the non-insured vehicle can also receive non-economic damages even if the non-insured driver is exempted.

-In either case, it is important to retain the services of a personal injury attorney is important.
+Either way, getting the services of a personal injury attorney is important.
 They can help you fight for your rights.

 Why Do You Need Auto Insurance?